lcnetdev/scriptshifter/NOTES.md

 prompt rather than guessing it from the text as the legacy software seems to be doing?

+A (RB): Yes.

 Q: The software seems to take multi-line directives in the configuration into account.
 Is it possible to avoid these for simplicity, or is there a need to express some mapping in multiple lines?

+A (RB): Long lines may be needed.
+(SC) This would be moot in YAML that supports multi-line strings via folding.

 Detailed breakdown of individual functions follows.